-In Hindu mythology, the goddess Kali can often be found depicted in battle, basking victoriously in her trademark squatting posture.
-Kali’s fierceness symbolizes the power and strength of feminine energy, ever mindful of her call to protect all beings from negative forces.
+Hindu goddess Kali, who is often depicted in battle basking victoriously in her trademark squatting posture, is the inspiration behind Goddess Pose.
+Kali’s fierceness symbolizes the power and strength of feminine energy.
+She is ever mindful of her call to protect all beings from negative forces.

 How to Perform Goddess Pose